SumoLogic/sumologic-documentation/docs/send-data/hosted-collectors/cloud-to-cloud-integration-framework/sophos-central-source.md

 :::

 :::note
-This Source is available in the [Fed deployment](/docs/api/troubleshooting#Deployments-and-Sumo-Logic-Endpoints).
+This source is available in the [Fed deployment](/docs/api/getting-started#sumo-logic-endpoints-by-deployment-and-firewall-security).
 :::

 ## Data collected